MaximeDousselaere/word-game/README.md

 This project is an Angular project.
 The datas are store in firebase service.

 # Developer
-I've develop alone this app in 2018.
-I rebuild it in Angular.
+I created and developed all of the use case of this game in 2018.
+I now rebuild it in Angular with my new skills in web development.
 Special thank's to my friends who help me to improve the functionnalities & the design of wordGame.